 - Performance will take place at Bretz & Young Injury Lawyers Arena.
 The dancing surface is concrete.
 No stunting or lifting is allowed.
 Your team has the choice to perform on the stage or in front of the stage.
 The stage is 23’x48’ wide and 3’ tall.
 The performance area in front of the stage is 22’X62’.
 All teams will enter the performance area from the East and exit the performance area to the West.
 Teams may quietly stretch and warm up dance moves in the area just West of the Bretz & Young Injury Lawyers Arena.

 - All teams must have a coach or school administrator present during warm up and performance.
 This person must be identified on the registration form.

 - All teams will model good sportsmanship and respectful behavior to other teams, coaches, spectators, arena staff, judges, etc.

 - Every participant must have the required release form turned in prior to performing.
 Forms should be submitted during time of check in at the event.
 Without the required signed forms, the athlete will not be allowed to perform.

 - If a technical failure occurs on the production end, your team will be allowed to repeat their performance one time.

 - The routine will be stopped if an injury occurs during the performance.
 Kansas State Fair has a First Aid station in close proximity to the performance area.
 The squad will be given 20 minutes to rework the routine, if needed, prior to performing in front of the judges again.

 - All music, uniforms and language of the teams must be appropriate and must fit the guidelines set by the NFHS and KSHSAA.
 Music used must comply with all current music copyright laws and is the responsibility of the coach.

-- On the day of the showcase bring your performance music on a CD labeled with your school/team name/division.
-One coach will be allowed to take the CD to the music table during your warm up.
+- On the day of the showcase bring your performance music on a CD or jump drive labeled with your school/team name/division.
+One coach will be allowed to take the CD/jump drive to the music table during your warm up.